fsprojects/FSharpLint/docs-gen/markdown/Suppression.md

 ### Disabling Specific Rules

 The disable comments allow for specific rules to be disabled by specifying the rules whitespace separated at the end of the comment, for example:

-* `// fsharplint:disable TypePrefixing Hints` disables the rules `TypePrefixing` and `Hints`.
+- `// fsharplint:disable TypePrefixing Hints` disables the rules `TypePrefixing` and `Hints`.
-* `// fsharplint:disable-next-line TypePrefixing` disables the rule `TypePrefixing`.
+- `// fsharplint:disable-next-line TypePrefixing` disables the rule `TypePrefixing`.

-If no rules a specified then all rules are disabled, for example
+If no rules a specified then all rules are disabled, for example:

-* `// fsharplint:disable` disables all rules.
+- `// fsharplint:disable` disables all rules.

 ## Examples